frontlinesms/third-party-webservice-mocker/README.md

 ## TODO

+* listen for changes to the config file, and reload when it changes
 * allow single * as well as ** as wildcard matcher(?)
 * add support for wilcards in domain names
 * reset server config at the start of each test file or test (probably the latter, except for stepwise specs?)